 Moat is fully committed to combatting slavery and human trafficking and is committed to ensuring transparency of our supply chains.
+This statement sets out our commitment to recognising and mitigating risks of modern slavery in our business activities and within our supply chains

-Outlined below are the steps we have taken to target Modern Slavery for the financial year ending 31 March 2021, which covers the period 01 April 2020 to 31 March 2021, along with details on the further actions we will take in the new financial year.
+Outlined below are the steps we have taken to target Modern Slavery for the financial year 2022-23, which covers the period 01 April 2022 to 31 March 2023, along with details on the further actions we will take in the new financial year.
 We will continue to examine the effectiveness of our approach, to ensure continuous improvement.